 Cryptic Rock – That is awesome.
 So what are some of your musical influences?

 I can’t wait to put my new music out.
 It’s going to be between ’80s and ’90s Hip Hop Jazz.
 My style varies, everything kind of gets jumbled in there.
-Even though I am born West Coast, but the East Coast influence from The Get Down definitely got into my music.
+Even though I was born West Coast, the East Coast influence from The Get Down definitely got into my music.